When to plant Daffodils in Cass County, MI

 Cass County, Michigan is in USDA Hardiness Zone 6a.
 The average last spring frost is April 29 and first fall frost is October 17.

-Cass County County sits in USDA Zone 6a.
+Cass County sits in USDA Zone 6a.
 Daffodils grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Daffodils grow in Cass County County's climate?
+Can Daffodils grow in Cass County's climate?

 Your Cass County Garden Planner — Free